Five-day multi-town MTB event kicks off in Rotorua

 Race director Tim Farmer said there was unprecedented interest from riders around the world.

-“The event is excited to welcome 350 riders from 11 different countries including Singapore, Switzerland, Germany, New Caledonia, the US and Canada, reflecting the appeal of a curated tour of iconic New Zealand riding locations.
+“The event is excited to welcome 350 riders from 11 different countries including Singapore, Switzerland, Germany, New Caledonia, the United States and Canada, reflecting the appeal of a curated tour of iconic New Zealand riding locations.

 “With a challenging course totalling 185km and 4484m of climbing, participants can expect an adrenaline-fueled journey through unique geothermal and volcanic-formed landscapes.